 In a future argument, your abuser will threaten you with: “You will end up with NO ONE!” invoking your fear of abandonment.
 Or they’ll say, “No one could love a person like you!” implying that even they do not love you and only tolerate you because they are forgiving/kind/stuck with you.

-If you’ve expressed a commitment to loyalty, you’ll hear “I thought you meant it when you said you would love, honor and cherish me forever!
+If you’ve expressed a commitment, you’ll hear “I thought you meant it when you said you would love, honor and cherish me forever!
 If you loved me you would…” If you’ve said you thought you were gaining weight, you’d hear “You are getting fat and its ruining our sex life.”

 Then, to add insult to injury, when you feel bold enough to tell your abuser that you were hurt by one of their statements, they will say, “What?
 I never said that” or “You misunderstood” or “Can’t you take a joke?” or “That’s not what happened.”